Nikhil04-india/Nikhil04-india/README.md

 # 💫 About Me:
-🔭 I’m currently working on a crypto exchange website using React.js. <br>👯 I’m looking to collaborate on projects that push the boundaries of web technology.<br>🤝 I’m looking for help with backend development and blockchain integration.<br>🌱 I’m currently learning advanced React.js techniques and blockchain technology.<br>💬 Ask me about cryptocurrency, web development, and React.js.<br> ⚡ Fun fact: I once hiked to the top of a mountain before sunrise just to catch the perfect view!
+<br>👯 I’m looking to collaborate on projects that push the boundaries of web technology.<br>🤝 I’m looking for help with backend development and blockchain integration.<br>🌱 I’m currently learning advanced React.js techniques and blockchain technology.<br>💬 Ask me about cryptocurrency, web development, and React.js.<br> ⚡ Fun fact: I once hiked to the top of a mountain before sunrise just to catch the perfect view!

 ## 🌐 Socials: